 Yarn: Patons Astra Yarn (DK Weight #3)

 This dinosaur trio is ready to adorn your desk.
-Each dino design has two complementary colors used in striped and color block patterns.
+Each dino design has two complementary colors used in striped and color-block patterns.
 The dinosaurs are similar in size and shape, but each one brings something special to the table.
-These desk decorators were originally designed as Father’s day presents – what a nice idea!
+These desk decorators were originally designed as Father’s Day presents - what an excellent idea!

 Designer: Irene Strange